MAAP-Project/maap-jupyter-ide/ipycmc/ipycmc/loadGeotiffs/README.md

 ### Troubleshooting
 * Rerun the `load_geotiffs` function if the map layer does not show up the first time.
 * If a layer loads, but you cannot see any tiles, this is likely a CORS policy error and you do not have permission to the data
+* If the tile shows up and is all white with no details, then that is an error with the rescale value passed to the TiTiler